BrewTheFox/BrewTheFox/README.md

 # 💫 About Me:
 🔭 I’m currently working on learning and school<br>🤝 I’m looking for help with [ArcticSoftworks](https://github.com/ArcticSoftworks)<br>🌱 I’m currently learning Python, Typescript<br>💬 Ask me about any project<br>⚡ I began coding by the age of 12 but i'm still learning so don't expect the best code.

-# 📅 Daily Words to not lose my streak:
+# 📅 Daily Words to don't lose my streak:
-I need some projects to work on.
+I'm trying to understand AI TTS :)

 ## 🌐 Socials: